topkecleon/otouto/README.md

 Some plugins are not enabled by default.
 If you wish to enable them, add them to the `plugins` array.

 When you are ready to start the bot, run `./launch.sh`.
 To stop the bot, send "/halt" through Telegram.
 If you terminate the bot manually, you risk data loss.
-If you do you not want the bot to restart automatically, run it with `lua bot.lua`.
+If you do you not want the bot to restart automatically, run it with `lua main.lua`.

 Note that certain plugins, such as translate.lua and greetings.lua, will require privacy mode to be disabled.
 Additionally, some plugins may require or make use of various API keys: